Users with administrative privileges can create and modify lookup lists.

 In addition to the PPM Pro-provided lookup lists, you can create new lists to associate with user-defined fields on task, request, portfolio, asset, and project entities.
 Refer to the PPM Pro Administrator Documentation (Setting Up Entities) for information about associating a lookup list to a user-defined field in the appropriate entity.

 You can add/update status list values, but you cannot create new status lists.
-There is no limit to the number of list items per list; there is an 80 character limit on item titles.
+While there is no limit to the number of list items per list, these lists are not designed for hundreds or thousands of records.
+They are intended to aid in further categorization of the data of a given entity.
+Item titles have an 80 character limit.